Van Buren Street

 Origin of name | Martin Van Buren |

-This street appears as Van Buren Avenue in the 1906 Hopkins atlas; it was laid out as part of the Rodenbaugh plan of lots.
-Other streets in the plan are or were named Cleveland Avenue, Taylor Avenue (today Adna Street), Monroe Avenue (today Montville Street), and Harrison Avenue (today Highridge Street).[1]
-These streets were all named for United States presidents; in particular, Van Buren Avenue was named for Martin Van Buren (1782–1862), eighth President of the United States (1837–1841).[2]
-It was renamed Van Buren Street in 1929.[3]
+This street was laid out as Van Buren Avenue in 1903 as part of the Rodenbaugh Place plan of lots.
+Other streets in the plan are or were named Cleveland Avenue, Taylor Avenue (today Adna Street), Monroe Avenue (today Montville Street), and Harrison Avenue (today Highridge Street).[1][2]
+These streets were all named for United States presidents; in particular, Van Buren Avenue was named for Martin Van Buren (1782–1862), eighth President of the United States (1837–1841).[3]
+It was renamed Van Buren Street in 1929.[4]

 References